TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 *   Process your online orders.
 *   Open an online account at your request.
 *   Personalize your online experience with content and offers that are tailored to your interests.
-*   Provide customer service, whether it's responding to a request or following up on an order.
+*   Provide Customer Care, whether it's responding to a request or following up on an order.
 *   Include you in surveys and contests.
 *   Facilitate networks of online social activity centered on our products and services.
 *   Manage and develop Bath &.
 Body Works' business and operations.